vfelix-00/ee157_lab6/README.md

 1. In figure 3, the carrier waveform is set to 15 kHz.
 Why do you think this frequency was chosen?
 What are the factors to consider when selecting a PWM frequency for a motor driver bridge?

+I think the frequency 15 kHz was chosen since it is a realtively low frequency.
+This allows the opamps to keep up.
+It is also in the mid-range for op amp operation.
+Factors to consider in a PWM are probably the shape, switching frequency, and duty cycle.